 HyET’s Electrochemical Hydrogen Compression technology (EHC) is based on solid-state electrochemical cells, which means that it contains no moving parts and therefore free from wear and tear.
-Using EHC technology one can compress Hydrogen from 100 mbar up to 900 bar in one single stage.
+Using EHC technology, a hydrogen compression ratio of up to 2000 can be achieved in one single stage.
 Hydrogen is pumped through a Proton Exchange Membrane (PEM) by applying an electrical current.
 The applied current is used to set the output pressure and flow capacity.
 This allows for a more compact and flexible design which results in an easy scalable compressor system.
 Scalability is achieved by using multiple modular stacks in one system, which ultimately results in a flexible Hydrogen production capacity.

 As quoted by the European Commission: “In an integrated energy system, Hydrogen can support the decarbonisation of industry, transport, power generation and buildings across Europe.
 The EU Hydrogen Strategy addresses how to transform this potential into reality, through investments, regulation, market creation and research and innovation.
 Hydrogen can power sectors that are not suitable for electrification and provide storage to balance variable renewable energy flows, but this can only be achieved with coordinated action between the public and private sector, at EU level.
 The priority is to develop green Hydrogen, produced using mainly wind and solar energy.
 However, in the short- and medium-term other forms of low-carbon Hydrogen are needed to rapidly reduce emissions and support the development of a viable market and to kickstart the Hydrogen Economy.”